cacheMon/cache_dataset/README.md

 - `host_name`: Anonymized host name that serves the request
 - `rs_shard_id`: Reed-solomon shard ID

+A storage node block is uniquely identified by its block_id + rs_shard_id.
+The block is in turn broken into chunks to be cached.
+We have a script in `conversion_scripts/conv_meta_block.cpp` that does this breakdown and create a new trace where each chunk is treated as a cache object.

 ### Download Links
 * **Plain text**: [S3][metaStorage-s3-txt]